Crochet Tapestry Graphghans

 - Does your image have something that matters if the afghan is turned over?

-- Tips for keeping track on front and back.
+- Tips for keeping track of the front and back.

 Chapter 6 – Carrying Yarn